wenlzhang/obsidian-send-to-canvas/README.md

    - "Send note embed" to embed the current note
 4. The content will be added to your selected canvas file

+### Context Menu

+Right-click in the editor to access the "Send to canvas" context menu option.
+This provides a convenient way to send content to canvas without using commands or keyboard shortcuts:

+1. Right-click anywhere in your note
+2. Select "Send to canvas" from the context menu
+3. Choose from the available options that appear near your cursor:
+   - Send as plain text
+   - Send as block link
+   - Send as block embed
+   - Send note link
+   - Send note embed

+If no text is selected when you use the context menu, the plugin will automatically use the entire line where your cursor is positioned.

 ### Keyboard Shortcuts

 You can set up keyboard shortcuts for any of the commands in Obsidian's Hotkeys settings.